programming-for-the-planet/2023-workshop/index.md

 <div id='logo-container'></div>

-## Workshop on Programming for the Planet (PROPL) 2024 colacted with POPL 2024
+## Workshop on Programming for the Planet (PROPL) co-located with POPL 2024

 There are simultaneous crises across the planet due to rising CO<sub>2</sub> emissions, rapid biodiversity loss, and desertification.
 Assessing progress on these complex and interlocking issues requires